Starting Month

 Captains & Backup crew

-5 Star Hotels & Hostels
+Hotels & Homestays

 Welcome to India!
 As you step into this vibrant land, you’ll be embraced by the traditional greeting of “Namaste,” and for those who are from here Namaste!
 Hope you are doing well.
 The word that reflects the warmth and hospitality of its people.
 The country of traditions, heritage and culture which varies like the varying landscape this country has to offer.
 Reaching Delhi if you have never been to India before can be quite a shock with the chaotic traffic to frantic noises.
 The streets buzz with life, filled with the sounds of honking horns and the chatter of street vendors.
 Coming to your hotel you will be able to check in post 12:00pm noon so please prepare accordingly.